phudv96/Intern-Projects/MERNApp/README.md

 - Can bookmark books.
 - Can search for books by categories.
 - Can leave comment and delete any comments.
+- Can score the book.

 - **Guest Account**:
 - Can only bookmark books.
 - Can search for books by categories.
 - Can leave comment, but only delete their own comment.
+- Can score the book.